czczup/URST/README.md

 Official PyTorch implementation for our URST (Ultra-Resolution Style Transfer) framework.

-URST is a versatile framework for ultra-high resolution style transfer under limited memory resources, which can be easily plugged in most existing neural style transfer methods.
+URST is a versatile framework for ultra-high resolution style transfer under limited GPU memory resources, which can be easily plugged in most existing neural style transfer methods.

 With the growth of the input resolution, the memory cost of our URST hardly increases.
-Theoretically, it supports style transfer of arbitrary high-resolution images.
+Theoretically, it supports style transfer of arbitrary resolution images.

 <center><img src="assets/ultra_high_result.jpg" width="1000" hspace="10"></center>
 <p align="center">